-Study 3.1 (To consult Sandra re exploratory data analysis) was designed to explore the prospective trajectory of AB, depression and suicide ideation.
+Study 3.1 (To consult Sandra re exploratory data analysis) was designed to explore the prospective trajectory of AB, depression, and suicide ideation.
 Using the 4 time point measurements Linear Mixed Effects Models (LMMs) will serve as the analysis technique for the longitudinal data.
-These models will assess whether changes in autistic burnout scores predict changes in depression or vise verse, and whether each of these constructs will predict suicide ideation scores ver time, while considering individual variability and potential covariates.
+These models will assess whether changes in autistic burnout scores predict changes in depression or vice versa and whether each of these constructs will predict suicide ideation scores over time while considering individual variability and potential covariates.
 Fixed effects (e.g., time, baseline scores) and random effects (individual differences) will be incorporated into the model.
-Moderation Analysis will be included in the LMMs to examine moderation effects, exploring how self-criticism and autistic identity mediate the relationship between changes in autistic burnout, depression and suicide ideation.
+Moderation Analysis will be included in the LMMs to examine moderation effects, exploring how self-criticism and autistic identity mediate the relationship between changes in autistic burnout, depression, and suicide ideation.
 In addition, Longitudinal Change Analysis (Growth curve modeling or latent growth curve analysis) will be conducted to explore the average rate of change and individual variability in change trajectories for both autistic burnout and depression.
 Controlling for Covariates: Covariates such as age, gender, support level, and baseline severity of depressive symptoms will be included in the LMMs to account for potential confounding.

 Study 3.2 was designed to get a qualitative perspective of the participants regarding depression and burnout symptoms.
-It is aimed to throw further light on the potential pathways connecting AB and to depression to suicide ideation.
-Twenty in depth interviews will be held with participants from study 3.1 who ill consent to be approached for a followup study and reported high burnout levels and suicide ideation at least at one of the time points of data collection.
+It is aimed to throw further light on the potential pathways connecting AB and depression to suicide ideation.
+Twenty in-depth interviews will be held with participants from study 3.1 who will consent to be approached for a follow-up study, reported high burnout levels and suicide ideation at least at one of the time points of data collection.
 Participants will be invited to share their experience about their burnout and the way it affects them emotionally and in functioning in daily life.
 They will further be asked about the difficulties they face which lead to their suicidal thoughts.
 Interviews will be analyzed using thematic analysis.

 Measures: